lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 the current CRL, a PKI Information Request using a General Message as described in Appendix D.5 of {{I-D.ietf-lamps-rfc4210bis}} can be used.

-When pushing Announcement messages, PKIMessage structures are sent as the entity-body of an HTTP POST request.
+When pushing Announcement messages, PKIMessage structures MUST be sent as the entity-body of an HTTP POST request.

 Suitable recipients for CMP announcements might, for example, be